Penn Hills High School: Extracurriculars

 The students have access to a wide variety of clubs, activities and an extensive sports program.

 The Penn Hills Marching Band travels to football games and marches in a variety of parades throughout the year.
 Every year they return to Kennywood to perform, and take another trip out-of-state.
 Past band trips include Walt Disney World, Chicago, and Six Flags.
 The school also produces Gene Kelly Awards winning musicals and two plays per year.

-Clubs at Penn Hills High School include the Library Assistants, Lab Assistants, Front Office Assistants, Athletic Office Assistants, Bible Club, Medical Careers Club, Key Club, Future Business Leaders of America, Yearbook Staff, PennPoints Newspaper Staff, French Club, Spanish Club, German Club, Games Club, National Honor Society, and Role Models.
-All freshmen students are matched with junior and senior Role Models to promote academic achievement, leadership, school spirit, and team-building skills.
-The school also sponsors teams for Calcusolve, Hometown High-Q, and Academic WorldQuest.
+The school also has a after school program called "Safe Spaces," giving students the opportunity to have a relaxed and secure place to go to after school.